When it comes to growing a freelance business network, I’ve tried it all.

 Building good relations is an important aspect of any business be it with associates, customers, clients or potential customers.

-It is vital to possess some great entrepreneurial skills in order to build and maintain good business relations.
+It is vital that you have the skill to build and maintain good business relations.

 Citing how lonely freelancing can get, it is best to come out your shell and that cozy cocoon once in a while and meet real people rather than just e-mailing them.